huggingface/datasets/datasets/speech_commands/README.md

 ### Data Fields

-* `file`: relative audio filename inside an original archive.
+* `file`: relative audio filename inside the original archive.
 * `audio`: dictionary containing a relative audio filename, a decoded audio array, and the sampling rate.
-Note that when accessing the audio column: `dataset[0]["audio"]` the audio file is automatically decoded and resampled to `dataset.features["audio"].sampling_rate`.
+Note that when accessing the audio column: `dataset[0]["audio"]` the audio is automatically decoded and resampled to `dataset.features["audio"].sampling_rate`.
-Decoding and resampling of a large number of audio files might take a significant amount of time.
+Decoding and resampling of a large number of audios might take a significant amount of time.
 Thus, it is important to first query the sample index before the `"audio"` column, i.e. `dataset[0]["audio"]` should always be preferred over `dataset["audio"][0]`.
-* `label`: either word pronounced in an audio sample or `_silence_`.
+* `label`: either word pronounced in an audio sample or background noise (`_silence_`) class.
 Note that it's an integer value corresponding to the class name.
 * `is_unknown`: if a word is auxiliary.
-Equals to `False` if a word is a core word or `"_silence_"`, `True` if a word is an auxiliary word.
+Equals to `False` if a word is a core word or `_silence_`, `True` if a word is an auxiliary word.
 * `speaker_id`: unique id of a speaker.
 Equals to `None` if label is `_silence_`.
-* `utterance_id`: incremental id of a word utterance.
+* `utterance_id`: incremental id of a word utterance within the same speaker.

 ### Data Splits